SC sets aside Cyan’s appointment as PIA CEO

 The PIA officers' association had challenged before the Supreme Court, appointment of Musharraf Rasool Cyan as CEO of the national flag carrier and had prayed to the apex court to sack him as his appointment was not made in accordance with the Rules of 2013 and the Public Sector Companies (appointment of chief executive) Guidelines of 2015.

-The court after setting aside the appointment of Musharraf Rasool also directed Auditor General of Pakistan to submit its final report pertaining to the audit of PIA accounts of the last 10 years.
+The court after setting aside the appointment of Musharraf Rasool also directed Auditor General of Pakistan to submitits final report pertaining to the audit of PIA accounts of the last ten years.

 He further informed that the representatives of Auditor General of Pakistan and PIA are expected to hold a meeting on Sept 12 or 13 for discussing the observation and thereafter, the AGP office will compile a final report which will then be submitted before the court in three or four days.